divya2661/prom/README.md

 the `test_counter_total` will increase whenever you refresh `http://localhost:8080/hello`

 Now you have the basic java application up and running with micrometer integration.
+You can give the `metrics` url to prometheus.